 The aluminium bifolding door offers a host of benefits in the home, but what are the slimmest bifolding doors you can buy?
-With more bifolding door systems available than ever before, if you are a homeowner looking for a quality bifolding door there is a huge amount of choice.
+With more bifolding door systems available than ever before, if you are a homeowner looking for a quality bifolding door, there is a tremendous amount of choice.
 One area you may be considering is the appearance and aesthetics at the door mullion.
 For the trade, this article helps you compare the majority of the UK systems, useful to compare against the products you do sell.

 Who makes the slimmest bifolding doors?